 - 5 percent to Oregon Health Authority for alcohol and drug abuse prevention

-In our real world, this is currently unlikely to happen.
+In our real world, this is currently unlikely to happen, although sometime in the future it could be likely.
 The bill will likely struggle and die in the Senate or get turned down by the President.
 With that being said, if you want to do something about it, now would be the time to contact your US Senators and let your voices heard.

 Whether you support it or not, let them know.
 For Oregon residents, that would be Ron Wyden and Jeff Merkley.
 They can be contacted in the following ways: